PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 ### Site apps

-PostHog’s extensions also include [site apps](/tutorials/build-site-app), which enable you to inject arbitrary code into your website — something that isn’t possible with LogRocket.
+PostHog’s extensions also include [site apps](/tutorials/build-site-app), which enable you to easily add frontend components to your site — something that isn’t possible with LogRocket.

 Some examples of PostHog’s site apps include: